Oguzhanrose/webscrapingproject/README.md

 <br>

 ## 3.)
 Data wrangling, cleaning and preproccesing
 What the dataframe looks like right now in the process can be seen right above.
 This section will be divided into 5 processing subsections: *Adding Premium feature*, *Cleaning the feature baklava_size and handle missing values*, *Adding Tin feature and remove whitespaces*, *Change data type of baklava_price* and *Handle the different namings on baklava_size feature*.
-These steps will lead us to fully preprocess the data for preparing it to visualization.
+These steps will lead us to fully preprocess the data for preparing it for visualization.
 The last subsection will show the final form of the dataframe.

 ### 3.1) Adding Premium feature